Is this you?

 Emotions and Behaviour

-- You are worried about someone but they become angry if you try to talk.
+- You are at y our wits end – but your loved one gets angry if you try to talk.
 You don’t know how to approach them.

 - You know there is an eating disorder, but they deny that anything is wrong.